tristinburd/employer-advanced-dashboard/README.md

 # Creating an Advanced Dashboard in Tableau

-This is a project that I worked on to develop a visualization tool for our internal team.
+This project is all about providing internal stakeholders with a better way to visualize our data.

+CURRENTLY BEING UPDATED